matthijsgroen/fp-experiments/posts/1-intro.md

-But there is a big gap coming from an object oriented world, where language were designed to be easily readable and code was written as if they where stories, and going to a world where stuff is expressed as math and concepts with strange names are explained by even more strange names.
+But there is a big gap coming from an object oriented world, where language were designed to be easily readable and code was written as if they where stories, and going to a world where stuff is expressed as math and concepts with strange names are explained by even stranger names.

 ```haskell
 fmap :: (a -> b) -> f a -> f b